Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

-It is straightforward to see that the normal vector to the new edge of the polygon is $Tv_{i+1}$.
-We see that $\De_t$ is a continuous family and by construction it has the desired fan.
+using the fact that $\det(v_i,Tv_{i+1}) = a\be - \al b - b\be = 1$ since $p$ is a hidden corner.
+We see that~$\De_t$ is a continuous family and by construction it has the desired semitoric fan.
 Thus $\De_t$ is the required family for the operation of removing hidden corners.

 Finally, suppose that $p$ is a fake corner and the next corner, which has adjacent edges which have inwards pointing normal vectors $v_{i+1}$ and $ v_{i+2}$, is a Delzant corner on the top boundary.
 Since $v_i$, $v_{i+1}$, and $v_{i+2}$ are all in the lower half plane we see $d>3$ since a semitoric fan must always include at least one vector in the upper half plane.
-This fan is the result of removing the hidden corner $(v_i, v_{i+2})$ from the fan
+Viewing the convex polygon as an intersection of half-planes, remove the half-plane corresponding to the edge with inwards pointing normal vector $v_{i+1}$ from the intersection to produce a new polygon $\De'$ which has one fewer edge.
+That is, extend the edges with inwards pointing normal vectors $v_i$ and $v_{i+2}$ until they intersect; call the new corner where they intersect $p'$.
+The polygon $\De'$ has semitoric fan